Member-only story

 A Kubernetes Deployment is used to tell Kubernetes how to create or modify instances of the pods that hold a containerized application.

-Deployments can scale the number of replica pods, enable rollout of updated code in a controlled manner, or roll back to an earlier deployment version if necessary.
+Deployments can scale the number of replica pods, enable the rollout of updated code in a controlled manner, or roll back to an earlier deployment version if necessary.

 A ReplicaSet is a process that runs multiple instances of a Pod and keeps the specified number of Pods constant.